-Place the shift lever in PARK.
-Turn the key to the OFF position and then remove the key.
+Place the shift lever in PARK (if equipped with an automatic transmission).
+Turn the Key Fob to the OFF position and then remove the Key Fob.

-- For vehicles not equipped with the Electronic Vehicle Information Center (EVIC), the power WINDOW switches, radio, power sunroof (if equipped), and power outlets will remain active for 10 minutes after the ignition switch is turned to the OFF position.
-Opening either front door will cancel this feature. - For vehicles equipped with the EVIC, the power WINDOW switches, radio, power sunroof (if equipped), and power outlets will remain active for up to 10 minutes after the ignition switch is turned to the OFF position.
+- For vehicles not equipped with the Electronic Vehicle Information Center (EVIC), the power window switches, radio, power sunroof (if equipped), and power outlets will remain active for 10 minutes after the ignition switch is turned to the OFF position.
+Opening either front door will cancel this feature. - For vehicles equipped with the EVIC, the power window switches, radio, power sunroof (if equipped), and power outlets will remain active for up to 10 minutes after the ignition switch is turned to the OFF position.
 Opening either front door will cancel this feature.
 The time for this feature is programmable.
+Refer to "Electronic Vehicle Information Center"